Global Warming: Man versus Sun?

 Less clear, but at least at first glance, it also looks like there is little trend in long-term sunspot activity.
 So I am tempted to claim that any effect of sun activity on temperatures would have to be short-lived because of the non-trending cycle.
 But not yet.
 First, take a look at the scatter plot of sunspots versus temperature (left).

-.
+While there is no obvious correlation (no detectable upward or downward trend in the data), a very interesting pattern emerges.
 In periods of low sunspot activity, the variability in temperatures is much greater than periods of high sunspot activity***.
 Sunspot activity may add to temperature variability, but there appears to be no contribution to the trend.
 In other words, sunspot activity may cause temperatures to fluctuate more or less around a long-term trend, but something else is causing the trend.

 Finally, to rule out sunspots as the cause of spurious correlation between CO2 and temperatures, the last graph shows the relationship between monthly changes in CO2 concentrations and monthly changes in sunspot activity.
 No correlation (as shown by the flat trend line).